lucproglangcourse/lucproglangcourse.github.io/source/overview.rst

 There are a number of reasons why you would want to study programming languages.
 To name a few:

-- Knowing several languages will help you solve more problems in better ways.
+- Knowing several programming *paradigms* will help you think about more problems in better ways.
+- Knowing several programming *languages* will help you implement your solutions in better ways.
 - The subject matter is exciting and intellectually challenging.
-- Google, Meetup, and increasing numbers of local startups love it (from an employer's point of view)!
+- Increasing numbers of local, national, and global employers love it!

 Key learning outcomes